amholtz/GlobalRabies/README.md

 Rscript --vanilla species_host_table.R --meta ../data/meta_full_exclusion_clade_simple.tab --host ../data/species_host_table.csv
 ```

-3. NC_001542, reference genome was cut at the positions in the table below and sequences were categorized into separate gene specific fasta files from the position cut offs which represent the start codon to the end of the coding region of the gene (mRNA).
-Sequences were added to the fasta gene files they belonged (for example, WGS will appear in each of the 5 gene FA files since they contain each of the five genes)  ([clean_rabv.R](https://github.com/amholtz/GlobalRabies/blob/main/R/clean_RABV.R)).
-The reference gene (from above step) was added to these files.
+3. The custom script, ([clean_rabv.R](https://github.com/amholtz/GlobalRabies/blob/main/R/clean_RABV.R)), organized sequences by subgenomic region.
+NC_001542, the reference genome was cut at the positions in the table below ((and in the file [partition_RABVGenes.txt])) which represent start and stop codons for each gene.
+As an example, sequences categorized as G gene, contain more than 200 nucleotides between start and stop codons and were saved as a new line in a text file.
+A quality check was conducted to remove sequences that were (1) missing date and country information, (2) older than 1972, (3) identified as vaccine or laboratory strains, (4) with coding regions shorter than 200 nucleotides.
+As a result, 14,752 sequences were retained for this study.

   | Gene      | Position Start | Position End |
   |-----------|----------------|--------------|